itsductai/Online_Learning_Management_System_Project/README.md

 **OLMS** is a full-stack platform that enables:

-- 👨‍🎓 Students to register, enroll, learn through video/text lessons, take quizzes, and pay securely.
+* 👨‍🎓 Students to register, enroll, learn through video/text lessons, take quizzes, and pay securely.
-- 👨‍🏫 Instructors to manage courses, track students, and monitor learning progress.
+* 👨‍🏫 Instructors to manage courses, track students, and monitor learning progress.
-- 👩‍💼 Admins to handle all data, revenue, users, coupons, and overall statistics.
+* 👩‍💼 Admins to handle all data, revenue, users, coupons, and overall statistics.

+---

+## 🎯 Thesis Development (Branch `LuanVan`)

+The graduation thesis branch (`LuanVan`) extends the base OLMS with new features focusing on **demo-ready, visible functionalities**:

+* 🔍 **Advanced Search with ElasticSearch**:
+  Search lessons by keywords inside video subtitles, with jump-to-time functionality.

+* 💬 **Realtime Chat (SignalR)**:
+  One-to-one and group messaging with online status and friend invitations.

+* 🔥 **Learning Streaks**:
+  Track continuous learning days, maintain streaks with friends.

+* 📅 **Progress Calendar**:
+  Display daily learning activities in a calendar view.

+* 🤖 **AI Chatbot Assistant** (experimental):
+  Provide learning support and act as a teaching assistant using OpenAI.

 ---

 ## 🎨 Interface Showcase